What is Data Mesh, Its Architecture, and Benefits: A Primer

 Why should you consider using Data Mesh?
 Here are a few key reasons:

-- It provides better data governance by giving each data point its own unique identity and tracking where it came from and how it’s being used.
-This makes it easier to ensure that data is accurate and up-to-date, and that only authorized users have access to it 1.
+- It provides better data governance by giving each data point its own unique identity and track where it came from and how it’s being used.
+This makes it easier to ensure that data is accurate and up-to-date and that only authorized users have access to it 1.